 Following an extensive selection process, Judge Robert M. Dow Jr., who is overseeing the case, appointed Maggie Hickey and her team as the independent monitor to help oversee implementation of the consent decree.

 The independent monitor will evaluate and issue public reports on whether the City and CPD are meeting the requirements of the consent decree.
 These reports can be found on the independent monitor’s website at www.cpdmonitoringteam.com/reports/ and/or here.
 The independent monitor will report to Judge Dow on the progress of implementation and compliance with the many requirements in the consent decree by the City and CPD.

-Nine teams of experts, which include current or former law enforcement officers, academics, policy analysts, lawyers and community outreach specialists, submitted applications in response to the Request for Proposals.
-These applications are below:
+Hickey and her team were appointed by Judge Dow from a pool of nine applicants of policing experts from around the country.
+The independent monitor Request for Proposals can be found here.
+The nine teams of experts, which included current or former law enforcement officers, academics, policy analysts, lawyers and community outreach specialists, submitted applications in response to the Request for Proposals.
+These applications and supplemental information requests and responses are below:

 On October 18, 2018, the Attorney General’s Office and the City announced four finalists for the role of the independent monitor.
-The finalists are:
+The finalists were: